New Hebrides: History

 The northern islands of the archipelago had been settled by 1300 BCE by people of the Lapita culture, from Melanesian islands to the west.
 People of Polynesian origin followed, around 3,000 years before the first Europeans arrived in 1606, in a Spanish expedition led by Portuguese navigator Pedro Fernandes de Queirós.
 French navigator Louis Antoine de Bougainville followed in 1768, and the islands were named by Captain James Cook in 1774.

 During the 19th century, British, French, Australian, and German settlers settled in the territory of the New Hebrides.
 In 1878, the United Kingdom and France declared all of the New Hebrides to be neutral territory.
 In 1887, the Anglo-French Joint Naval Commission took charge of the territory.
 On 9 August 1889, Franceville, an area around present-day Port Vila, declared itself an independent commune under the leadership of elected mayor/president Ferdinand-Albert Chevillard, and with its own red, white and blue flag with five stars.
 It became one of the first self-governing nations in recorded history to practice universal suffrage without distinction of sex or race.
 However, the new government was soon suppressed, and by June 1890, Franceville as a commune was reported to have been "practically broken up", with the Naval Commission resuming control.
 The two countries eventually signed an agreement making the islands an Anglo-French condominium (Condominium des Nouvelles-Hébrides) that provided for joint sovereignty over the archipelago with two parallel administrations, one British, one French, under the "Protocol of 1906", which became effective in 1907.

+In 1902, a group of Australian settlers established Annandale, an agricultural settlement on the southern coast of Santo named in honour of Presbyterian missionary Joseph Annand.
+The settlement was supported by the Australian government, which sought to use it to influence the British government's negotiations for the islands' future with France.
+At its peak, Annandale had over 50 residents, making it one of the largest European settlements in the islands, but the settlement population's dropped to 20 residents by 1904.
+Three of the remaining settlers were murdered in 1908, sparking a punitive expedition by HMS Prometheus.

 In 1903, Australian geologist Douglas Mawson was appointed geologist to an expedition to the New Hebrides.
 His report, "The Geology of the New Hebrides", published in the Proceedings of the Linnean Society of New South Wales in 1905, was one of the first major geological works of Melanesia.

 During the Second World War, approximately 10,000 Ni-Vanuatu men served in the Vanuatu Labor Corps, a labour battalion of the United States Armed Forces.
 They provided logistical support to the Allied war effort during the Guadalcanal campaign.
 The mass participation of Ni-Vanuatu men in the Labor Corps had a significant effect on the John Frum movement, giving it the characteristics of a cargo cult.

 The Anglo-French New Hebrides Condominium lasted until 1980, when New Hebrides gained its independence as the Republic of Vanuatu.